💰Mint & Borrow

 • Once the USDFC amount is minted, you can see your borrowed amount in the app

-• Import the USDFC contract to your wallet so you can use it anywhere
+• Import the USDFC contract address to your wallet so you can use it anywhere

 3. Maintain Collateral Ratio